Friday, December 26, 2014

 After that day I have had a completely new lifestyle.
 I wear a lumber support (which makes me a size bigger), I sleep on an orthopedic mattress, I take a decent amount of pain killers, I don't wear heels and try to swim as often as I can.
 So many things have changed.
 Scoliosis does that.
 There are times when the pain gets so overbearing it disturbs my mood and all my plans go out the window.

-Rather than feel sorry for myself, I looked for ways to get my life cool and fun again.
+Rather than feel sorry for myself, I looked for ways to make my life cool and fun again.
 So I

 l Got a swimming partner :-)